 - Parents expect children to obey without question and not voice any disagreement with what they say and do.

-- The goal of authoritarian parents is for children to behave according to their expectations, without any input from their opinions.
+- Authoritarian parents tend to have one overarching goal – for children to behave according to their expectations, without any input of their opinions.

 Psychological Effects Of Authoritarian Parenting On Children

 Authoritarian parents are not responsive to their child’s needs, which could produce psychological harm in the long term.
 They are not responsive or nurturing to their children, leading to feelings of insecurity and instability in the future.

 This authoritarian approach affects the child’s mental health from a young age.
 As a result, children of authoritarian parents are more susceptible to mental illnesses when they are older.
 Many studies have shown that children with strict parents are more likely to have depression, anxiety, and have aggression issues than children with permissive parenting or authoritative parents.

 When a child has an authoritarian parent, they don’t get the opportunity to express themselves without getting judged or harshly scolded due to their parent’s strict rules.
 The harsh criticism can make them feel inferior compared to their peers and can cause them insecurity.

 Moreover, it also hampers their self-esteem and confidence.
 They’re more likely to have introverted nature and face challenges in work.
 They might also react negatively towards similar situations outside their home.

 Authoritarian parenting is more likely to have been used by people who grew up with the same type of parenting as they have experienced.
 After all, our first teachers are always our parents, right?
 Parenting is a great way to bond with your child.
 And while that is the case, we’re sure you wouldn’t want to miss out on it being fun.
 As a parent, you have to keep in mind that your child is learning from your behavior.
 That means if making specific changes can bring positive changes in your child, why wouldn’t anyone do that?
 After all, every parent wants the best for their child.